Next: Introduction [Contents][Index]

 This function is used by forge-checkout-worktree

-new worktree directory where it checks out to pull-request.
-It
+worktree directory where it checks out the pull-request.
+It takes

-takes the pull-request as the only argument and must return a
+the pull-request as the only argument and must return a directory.

 When you delete a pull-request branch, which was created using one of